By Neil Blevins

 work for ambient occlusion because the warp texture cannot warp a

-The next logical thing to try is, why not use the ambient occlusion map
+The next logical thing to try is, why not use the occlusion map

 define an areas where noise appears?
 You can do this by placing a